Winston-Salem/Forsyth school board calls meeting for Thursday

-Winston-Salem/Forsyth County Schools Board of Education has called a special meeting for Thursday at 5 p.m.
+Winston-Salem/Forsyth County Schools Board of Education has called a special meeting for Thursday to discuss the return of high school students to in-school learning.

+High school students are currently scheduled to return next week.
+Many of the state's largest school districts have paused their reopening plans because of the post-holiday surge in COVID-19 cases.

+The meeting is set to begin at 5 p.m. inside the auditorium of the Education Building, 4801 Bethania Station Road.

 The board already has a regularly scheduled meeting on Tuesday.